graphile/crystal/docs/library.md

   - `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.
   - `exportJsonSchemaPath`: Enables saving the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
+  - `sizeLimit`: Set the maximum size of JSON bodies that can be parsed (default 100kB).

 [connect]: https://www.npmjs.com/connect
 [express]: https://www.npmjs.com/express